 Burger King thinks it has the perfect solution for those who are cutting down on gift-giving this year.

 A TV spot now airing follows the same cheeky theme.
-It shows man handing out BK gift cards to his “creepy neighbor,” “Mr. and Mrs. What’s-Your-Face,” a “failed fitness guru,” and that “guy [he] played squash with, once.”
-The spot concludes with the phrase: “In times like these, everyone deserves a quarter pound of beef for a buck."
+It shows a man handing out BK gift cards to his “creepy neighbor,” “Mr. and Mrs. What’s-Your-Face,” a “failed fitness guru” and that “guy [he] played squash with, once.”
+The spot concludes with the phrase: “In times like these, everyone deserves a quarter pound of beef for a buck.”

 More than 8,000 of the gift cards were sold on the program’s first day, BK said.
 The fast feeder is pushing the promotion as a way to drive burger sales, while touting cheap gift ideas.